GhostActive/pymp-my-coding-skills/content/dict.md

 ### Conclusion
 Using default values can reduce code complexity and simplify the implementation of the data flow, because unnecessary checks are omitted.Default values allow the implementation to continue in the normal workflow.
 If necessary, extensions to existing methods are required.

-## Recipe 4: Walking trough nested dictionaries
+## Item 5: Walking trough nested dictionaries

 Another disadvantage of dictionaries becomes clear when working with nested `dict` objects.
 The necessary code complexity for reading, processing and error prevention can increase very quickly.